top of page

 Thanks for subscribing!

 3. Can't come, or don't live in Berlin?
 Support our work by purchasing a "ghost ticket" (buy a ticket even if you can't come) or making a recurring donation.
-I am extremely grateful for donations, which support "invisible" yet ongoing costs such as administrative everything; equipment maintenance; sheet music purchase and rental; rehearsal room rentals; compensating collaborators fairly; marketing services; material costs such as printed programs and reception food/drinks; and more.
+I am extremely grateful for donations, which support "invisible" yet ongoing costs such as administrative everything; equipment maintenance; extensive research; concept development; sheet music purchase and rental; rehearsal room rentals; compensating collaborators (including myself) fairly; marketing services; material costs such as printed programs and reception food/drinks; and more.

 Ticket sales cover only a fraction of the costs of concert production, and your additional support makes these unique events possible.